damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 * [ ] New team member: provide signed contract (including signed proprietary information and assignment agreement (PIAA)) to People Ops.
 * [ ] New team member: where applicable, provide scan of photo ID to People Ops.
 * [ ] New team member: read [Handbooks](https://about.gitlab.com/handbook/), and become comfortable with Git and the GitLab workflow.
-* [ ] People Ops: file signed contract, PIAA, and where applicable, photo ID in Dropbox and confirm receipt by commenting in the issue.
+* [ ] People Ops: file signed contract, PIAA, and where applicable, photo ID in Google Drive and confirm receipt by commenting in the issue.
 * [ ] Robert/Jacob/COO: create Google account, firstname@gitlab.com or initial(s)@gitlab.com, email instructions to private email address, comment with private email below this issue, turn off [2FA enforcement](https://admin.google.com/gitlab.com/AdminHome#ServiceSettings/notab=1&service=securitysetting&subtab=org) and schedule reenabling it
 * [ ] Robert/Jacob/COO: inform Hiring manager that Google account has been created by mentioning them with a comment in the issue.
 * [ ] Hiring manager: send an email to company address 'Please read https://about.gitlab.com/handbook/ and the relevant onboarding pages that are linked from there and let me know if you have any questions.'